 Applicants are encouraged to submit their application material as early as possible to ensure fullest consideration for scholarships and teaching assistantships.

-Materials required by the Graduate College (must be submitted electronically):
+Materials required by the Office of Graduate Admissions:

 Additional Requirements set by the Department of Germanic Studies: